XronosSchedulingLtd/schedulerinstallationdocs/mysql.rst

   $ sudo apt-get install mysql-server mysql-client libmysqlclient-dev

 Check the above web page first to see whether this is still the current version of the mysql-apt-config package.

-When you install the package you will be asked what you want to install - just take the default option.
+When you install this package you will be asked what MySQL packages you want to install - just take the default option.

 Debian 8 - Jessie